-On behalf of the National Association of Locum Tenens Organizations ("NALTO"), we appreciate the opportunity to submit written testimony on Part J of the Health and Mental Hygiene Article VII legislation in the Executive Budget, which would impose rate caps and additional regulatory requirements on temporary healthcare staffing in New York State.
+On behalf of MPLT Healthcare, we appreciate the opportunity to submit written testimony on Part J of the Health and Mental Hygiene Article VII legislation in the Executive Budget, which would impose rate caps and additional regulatory requirements on temporary healthcare staffing in New York State.

-NALTO represents staffing agencies who temporarily place physicians, physician assistants, nurse practitioners and CRNAs known as "Locum Tenens" that support hospitals and healthcare systems across New York by ensuring continuity of care during workforce shortages, seasonal surges, emergencies, and unforeseen vacancies.
+MPLT Healthcare operates in the healthcare staffing industry that specifically places physicians, physician assistants, nurse practitioners and CRNAs known as "Locum Tenens" that support hospitals and healthcare systems across New York by ensuring continuity of care during workforce shortages, seasonal surges, emergencies, and unforeseen vacancies.
 While we share the Legislature's goals of transparency and patient safety, we are concerned that the proposed rate cap and accompanying requirements would destabilize the healthcare workforce and unintentionally reduce access to care, particularly for safety-net, rural, and underserved communities.

 Temporary healthcare staffing is a necessary response to persistent workforce shortages.
-Locum Tenens, in particular, represent a meaningful but constrained segment of the market.
+Locum Tenens represent a meaningful but constrained segment of the market.
 Locum Tenens operate in a national labor market and routinely choose among multiple states when accepting assignments.
-Policies that constrain compensation or create regulatory uncertainty risk diverting Locum Tenens to neighboring states with more predictable practice environments, placing New York at a competitive disadvantage in the midst of widespread physician shortages.
+Policies that constrain compensation or create regulatory uncertainty risk diverting Locum Tenens to neighboring states with more predictable practice environments, placing New York at a competitive disadvantage amid widespread physician shortages.

-In the Department of Health's ("DOH") report for the third quarter of 2024, Locum Tenens accounted for approximately 9 percent of total temporary worker pay -well below those for registered nurses.
+In the Department of Health's ("DOH") report for the third quarter of 2024, Locum Tenens accounted for approximately 9 percent of total temporary worker pay well below those for registered nurses.
 These figures reflect a market with limited flexibility, not excess capacity.
 The reports also show demand for Locum Tenens is largely hospital-driven and is highly regionalized.
 Central New York, the Finger Lakes, and other upstate regions show some of the highest per-bed spending on temporary staff, signaling ongoing coverage gaps rather than overutilization.